asutermo/GameAutomation/README.md

 #### Automate-Claimer.ps1

 This will automatically add this script to your Windows Scheduled Tasks to make sure you get the giveaways every day.
+Make sure to leave time between each giveaway runner.

 ```powershell
 powershell -File .\Automate-Claimer.ps1 -hour 3 -timeOfDay pm -scriptPath .\GameClaimerScripts\GOGGiveawayClaimer.py -ExecutionPolicy CurrentUser